Frequently Asked Questions

-We provide transportation to Forever Faithful Pet Memorial Gardens and Cremation Center.
+We coordinate transportation to Peaceful Paws Pet Cremations.
 You do not have to contact the crematory or fill out any paperwork.
 Cremation fees are paid for at the time of your home euthanasia visit along with the home euthanasia fee.

 How long does it take before I will receive my pets ashes?

-Individual pet cremation takes approximately 7-10 BUSINESS days from our home euthanasia visit.
-Individual pet ashes can be picked up at your local veterinary office or at Forever Faithful’s office.
-Forever Faithful is located at 110 Lyman St, Asheville NC 28806.
+Individual pet cremation takes approximately 14 days from our home euthanasia visit.
+Individual pet ashes can be picked up at your local veterinary office.
+If you do not have a local veterinarian, please contact our office for other options at (828)707-4231.

 Where will my pets ashes be scattered if I opt for communal cremation?

 Pet ashes are scattered in Peaceful Paws’s memorial garden.
 Here are some pictures of thier memorial garden.